Physics and Space Sciences

 As a professor of Physics & Space Sciences, I see my professional mission as: 1) advancing humanity's understanding of the universe through scientific inquiry; 2) passing on the detailed knowledge of this process and its results to the next generation; and 3) service to humanity and country.

-I currently lead a research group at FIT that hacks stars to understand the fundamental interactions of plasmas and electromagnetic fields and that investigates Galactic structure and formation by using the techniques of big data astroinformatics and high-performance computing applied to survey data.
-Most recently, I have begun working with the 100 Year Starship Project to help lay the groundwork in preparation for the first human mission to a nearby star system.
+I currently lead a research group at FIT that hacks stars to understand the fundamental interactions of plasmas and electromagnetic fields, develop new in-space propulsion technologies, and investigate Galactic structure and evolution.
+We have begun working with the 100 Year Starship Project to help lay the groundwork in preparation for the first human mission to a nearby star system.

 Communicating the scientific process and the results of modern science to students and the public in the U.S. and around the world is one of my passions.
-In addition to giving live talks and lectures, I have given three TED talks and co-host several hit science entertainment shows.
-On Science Channe I cohost and appear on Outrageous Acts of Science, How the Universe Works, Alien Encounters, Strip the Cosmos, and NASA's Unexplained Files.
-On Discovery International I cohost Deadly Dilemmas and You Have Been Warned.
-On National Geographic I appeared in Evacuate Earth, Top Secrets, and How to Survive the End of the World.
+I currently appear regularly in eight television series.
+On Science Channel I co-host Outrageous Acts of Science, How the Universe Works, Strip the Cosmos, Are We Alone?, and NASA's Unexplained Files.
+On Discovery International I co-host Deadly Dilemmas and You Have Been Warned.
+On National Geographic I hosted Evacuate Earth and its follow-up series How to Survive the End of the World.
 You may have also seen me in the HBO drama The Making of the Leftovers.
-Finally, I have offered scientific expertise on cable news networks including NBC's the Today Show, CNN, MSNBC, and Fox News.
+Finally, I have offered scientific expertise to news programs on CNN, NBC, MSNBC, and Fox News.

 Ph.D.
 Physics, Stanford University